(This is the final part of a four-part guide to meaningful work. If you’ve stumbled here by accident, go to the first part.)

 This is the real thing.
 To know what it’s like, you have to eventually try it in the full-time mode.

 What can you do to test your new work-life full-time?

 Right now, your practical side is probably skeptical about this whole situation.
 “Sure, it sounds nice in theory, but who’s going to pay for the house you want to start saving for?
 Yeah, and remember those two little humans that depend on your income?”

-There are going to be conflicts of your different longings.
-On one hand, you want to pursue your work as an actor full-time, but on the other hand, the bills won't pay themselves and there isn't enough money on your account even for your next rent.
+There are going to be conflicts between your different longings.
+On one hand, you want to pursue your work as an actor full-time, but on the other hand, the bills won’t pay themselves and there isn’t enough money on your account even for your next rent.

 Maybe at this point, you’ll be forced to revisit your longings and review your priorities.
 Your financial stability might be more important than you first thought, and you can almost taste the fear in your mouth when you think about the earthquake this change of work-life would create.
 It’s fine.
 We should view our prioritized longings as an ever-changing draft, and never hesitate to adjust them with the newest information we observed about ourselves.

-To keep being responsible about this, and to calm down the security freak in our head, we will do what I call a bulletproofing.
+To keep being responsible about this, and to calm down the security freak in our head, we will do what I call bulletproofing.

 Step 9: Bulletproof your experiment

 To strengthen our plans, we are going to visualize the first phase with a life-changing impact on our longings.
 It’s probably the phase 2 or 3, depending on how flexible is your current lifestyle.
 Phase 1 is usually manageable without changes that would significantly affect your income and relationship stability.
 If that’s the case, skip it.

 We bulletproof the experiment by taking the phase through four visualizations, where we focus on the practical aspects of our life.
 For most of us, it’s going to be money, because we use work to make a living, and our landlord isn’t going to be sympathetic to our journey for meaning if we don’t send him the next month’s rent on time.